 Swallow-tailed Kites primarily eat flying insects such as dragonflies and cicadas, which they capture and consume on the wing.
 But these predatory acrobats don't limit themselves to invertebrates: As they cruise the treetops, they also snag snakes, lizards, treefrogs, and even small bird nestlings and eggs.
 In South Florida, where Swallow-tailed Kites sometimes nest in suburbs, their diet includes hatchlings of the introduced and thriving Green Iguana.
 Unusual for raptors, Swallow-tailed Kites will eat fruit, especially on their wintering grounds.
 They even drink on the wing, skimming the water's surface to collect water, as do swallows.

 During courtship, Swallow-tailed Kites spend a lot of time diving, chasing, and vocalizing.
-When ready to nest, they build a shallow cup of twigs, lined with moss or other soft vegetation.
-Pairs build their nests high in the crowns of trees, often choosing pines.
-Successful nesting requires tall, living trees and nearby open areas to hunt prey.
+When ready to nest, they build a shallow cup of twigs, lined with Spanish moss or other soft vegetation.
+Pairs build their nests high in the crowns of tall trees such as pine, bald cypress, or cottonwood.
+In addition to towering trees, successful nesting requires nearby open areas where the birds find prey.

 Donate to support ABC's conservation mission!